Merle89/moviepage/README.md

 Minimun Python 2.x is required to run this project.

 # Project contents
-This project consists of the following files:
+This project consists of the following files:<p>

 - entertainment_center.py - main Python script to run
 - media.py - contains the class Movie that stores movie details